Architecture

 The Slickrock Advantage

-"We design idempotent event consumers and robust dead-letter queues to handle partial failures gracefully."
+"We design idempotent event consumers and strong dead-letter queues to handle partial failures gracefully."

 Frequently Asked Questions